-My name is Charity Curley Mathews and as a mother of three, my dream is to have children who eat real food–natural food, often organic, rarely processed, sometimes ethnic–food.
+My name is Charity Curley Mathews and as a mother of four, my dream is to have children who eat real food–natural food, often organic, rarely processed, sometimes ethnic–food.
 And that we’ll do all of this eating together, at a table, making polite conversation and happy eating sounds like “mmm” and even “thanks for dinner!”
 The thing is, I’m not entirely sure how to do it.
-Our first child is a preschooler, we’ve got a toddler and the third just started eating regular food.
-But still, the dream won’t die.
-It’s pesky like that.
-The good news is, I’ve got loads of ideas, experts to ask, recipes to recommend and even more to try out.
-SO, here goes…

 I hope my little people to appreciate food and everything that comes along with it: health, happiness, community, conversation, nutrition and as often as possible, deliciousness.
 I’m not a chef but I am a cook who likes to cook.
 And I’ve had some experience online.
 Before this venture, I’ve been fortunate to work for some great places with lots of great ideas about food and home: Martha Stewart Living Omnimedia, HGTV and iVillage.com.